ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 When a page template is processed in a scenario by a COPY$ OUTPUT-FILE-TO-VARIABLE instruction with the TYPE=LINEBUFFER parameter, the page template may contain additional tags.
 These tags are used to assist in the construction of INPUT, DOCOPT, and LAYOUT files in the “LINEBUF” format required by the MakePDF program product.

 These files may then be passed to the VIRSVPDF service program which invokes MakePDF to generate output files in PDF format.
-Refer to “PDF output generation”, page 213 for an example scenario.
+Refer to “PDF output generation” <#_V456UG_213 for an example scenario.

 1.4.24.2.
 PDF-LINES-PER-PAGE tag